 1. The cash flow statement has been prepared under the indirect method as set out in Indian Accounting Standard (Ind AS 7) statement of cash flows.
-Effective 1 April 2017, the Company adopted the amendment to Ind AS 7, which require the entities to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes, suggesting inclusion of a reconciliation between the opening and closing balances in the Balance Sheet for liabilities arising from financing activities, to meet the disclosure requirement.
+Effective 1 April 2017, the Company adopted the amendment to Ind AS 7, which require the entities to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flows and non-cash changes, suggesting inclusion of a reconciliation between the opening and closing behaves the financing statements.
 The adoption of amendment did not have any material impact on the financial statements.

-This is the Cash Flow Statement referred to in our audit report of even date.
+This is the Cash Flow Statement referred to in outsuid report of even date.

-For Walker Chandiok & Co.
-LLP
+For Walker Chandlok & Co LLP

-Firm Registration No. 001076N/N500013
+Chartered Accountants leg stration No. 001076N/N500013